 Italian-American composer, keyboardist, and conductor Raphael Fusco has been hailed by the international press as “accomplished and winning" (The New York Times) and “one of the most outstanding composers of his generation" (El Mundo).

-Raphael's music is published by Verlag Ries & Erler in Berlin and Universal Edition in Vienna.
+Raphael's music is published by Opus Imprints, Verlag Ries & Erler Berlin, Universal Edition Vienna, Hinshaw Music, and Prima La Musica in London.

 This sensational chamber opera draws the audience into an imaginary realm, blurring the line between dreams and reality.